thillerson/micromachine/README.markdown

       puts "Transitioned..."
     end

-Note that `:any` is a special key.
-Using it as a state when declaring transitions will give you unexpected results.
+Note that `:any` is a restricted key.
+Declaring a transition using the :any key will raise an error.

 Adding MicroMachine to your models
 ----------------------------------